January 12 // Houseplants

 Ways to Admire Them

-Because they’re so small, baby houseplants are versatile.
-Plant a group of coordinating babies in a terrarium – maybe a community of moisture-loving tropicals in a closed glass container or a mini-desert with cacti and pretty stones in an open one.
-Baby houseplants are also key components of any well-appointed fairy garden.
+Because they’re so small, tiny houseplants are versatile.
+Plant a group of coordinating babies in a terrarium – maybe a community of moisture-loving tropicals in a closed glass container or create a mini-desert with cacti and pretty stones in an open clay bowl.
+Mini houseplants are also key components of a well-appointed fairy garden.

 And not surprisingly, children have a natural fondness for tiny plants too.
-Caring for a baby houseplant or fairy garden is a wonderful way to introduce kids to the joys of plant parenthood while engaging them in important lessons in responsibility, science, and creativity.
-And they won’t even know they’re learning, just that it’s fun to watch something grow.
+Caring for a baby houseplant or fairy garden is a wonderful way to introduce kids to the joys of plant parenthood.
+Along the way, they pick up important lessons in responsibility, science, and creativity.
+They won’t even know they’re learning, just that it’s fun to watch something grow.

 Find a New Favorite

-We love our baby houseplants, and we love seeing them go home with their adoring new plant parents.
+We love our collection of tiny houseplants, and we love seeing them go home with their new plant parents.
 If you have questions about which one to pick, how to care for them, or what kind of pot they’d like, just let us know.
 We’re always glad to help.